-This article was first published August 27, 2018, at sportingclassicsdaily.com.
+This article was first published August 27, 2018, at sportingclassicsdaily.com and later in Volume 1, Issue 2 of Turkey Hunter Magazine.

 I walked the soles off my boots in the Ozark National Forest this spring and never heard a single gobble.
 A trip to a private parcel, though, turned up a pair of birds.
-Unfortunately, they were strung up by their necks and hanging on either side of a tree branch, connected by a leather thong that might’ve been a bootlace.
+Unfortunately, they were strung up by their necks and hanging on either side of a tree branch, connected by a leather thong that might well have been a bootlace.
 Judging by the sight of their bloated heads and the smell of their decaying flesh, they’d been there a few days so I didn’t get close enough to confirm my bootlace hypothesis.
-One was a jake, illegal to shoot in Arkansas except by youth hunters, and the other was a beardless hen, illegal to shoot most anywhere during the spring season.
+One was a jake, illegal to shoot in Arkansas except by youth hunters, and the other looked to be a beardless hen, illegal to shoot most anywhere during the spring season.

 “I accepted the way of the world the moment I hatched,” the jake said with a faint lilt.
 “After all, what choice did I have?
 If I had to eat in order to survive, it only made sense that others would, too.
 Just as I pounced on unsuspecting prey for sustenance, so too did the predators that prowled my woods.
 Compared to the coyotes and bobcats I spent my short life evading, man was the least of my worries.
 A few weeks in the spring could be bothersome, certainly, but they weren’t a death sentence by any means.
 Life was a game to be played.
 Some would win.
 Others would lose.”